 This is all down to the fact that your natural hairline is concealed, thus removing the ‘outline’ and changing the appearance of the shape of the face.

 Wearing a wig too far forward, and therefore changing where your natural hairline appears to sit, has the same effect but with not so flattering consequences.

 The eye is instinctively drawn to this disproportion and unnaturally shortened forehead.

 Ensure that the hairline of your wig sits exactly along your own hairline, millimetre perfect!

 4. Over Tweezing The Part Line Of Your Wig

-One of our recommended wig hacks is to extend both the width and length of the parting line by carefully tweezing the hairs.
+One of our recommended wig hacks is to extend both the width and length of the part line by carefully tweezing the hairs.
 Adding a slightly uneven dimension to the part gives the wig a more natural appearance.

 However, getting carried away with the tweezers and plucking too many hairs from the wig will result in unsightly bald patches or an odd looking gap rather than a natural parting.
 This is unfortunately, quite a common mishap we see and a wig fail that is pretty difficult to rectify.

 Always, always tweeze just one or two hairs at a time and keep reviewing your work by placing the wig on your head and observing in a mirror.

 5. Wearing The Part Line Of Your Wig In The Same Place